1808 mystery eruption

-The 1808 mystery eruption is either a single large volcanic eruption (VEI-6), or a series of volcanic eruptions, conjectured to have taken place in 1808–1809.
-This eruption is suspected of having contributed to a period of global cooling that lasted several years, analogous to how the 1815 eruption of Mount Tambora (VEI-7) led to the Year Without a Summer in 1816.
-A VEI-6 eruption is comparable to the 1883 eruption of Krakatoa.
+The 1808 mystery eruption is one or potentially multiple unidentified volcanic eruptions that resulted in a significant rise in stratospheric sulfur aerosols, leading to a period of global cooling analogous to the Year Without a Summer in 1816.

 Background

-Until the 1990s, climatologists considered the known deterioration of the weather in the early 1810s as normal for the Little Ice Age.
-A 1991 study of Greenland and Antarctic ice cores however found a sulfate spike roughly half that of Tambora in early 1809.
-This faced volcanologists with the problem that this period has no recorded eruptions of the needed magnitude to generate such spike.
+Until the 1990s, climatologists considered the known deterioration of the weather in the early 1810s as a normal phenomenon of the Little Ice Age.
+A 1991 study of Antarctic and Greenland ice cores, however, found a sulfate spike in early 1809, roughly half that of the 1815 eruption of Mount Tambora.
+This faced volcanologists with the problem that this period has no recorded eruptions of the needed magnitude to generate such a spike.
 Further research and bristlecone pine tree ring data pointed to the eruption being in 1808 rather than early 1809.

+Initially believed to be a single VEI-6 eruption, emerging evidence suggests that the rise in sulfate concentration and global cooling was likely caused by a series of eruptions, including some minor ones.